Blood Testing available now at the Arcturus Clinic.

 The Thriva Connection.

 Here at Arcturus, we can suggest comprehensive blood test analysis packages that look at some of the major blood tests commonly tested by GP’s, including a few extras that are not normally available on the NHS unless you pay privately.
 The results return with a stated normal range and the bloods are reviewed by a medical doctor at the THRIVA blood test laboratory who will flag up any serious or concerning results and communicate directly by email or phone with you if there is a major abnormality with your blood.

-The standard complete blood test package costs 95.50 GBP which is payable directly to THRIVA blood test Company.
-Male and female hormone profiles are also available for a total inclusive cost of £125..
+The standard complete blood test package costs £95.50 which is payable directly to THRIVA blood test Company.
+Male and female hormone profiles are also available for a total inclusive cost of £125.
 A blood draw alone – outside of a client consultation costs £20.00.
-A blood draw within a client consultation is included within the price of the consultation and incurs no extra cost.
+A blood draw within a client consultation incurs an extra cost of £10.00.
 Results will be emailed to you within 5-7 days.
 The blood test tubes will be sent to you and you will be asked to take them to the post office for posting.

-The results are sent to you to be seen and then discussed at the clinic with Dr Hopwood.
+The results are sent to you to be seen and then results are discussed at the clinic with Dr Hopwood.
 Time is given to consider the position of each result in its range and whether this is high or low and what may be optimal for you and what may support you, in being as well as you can.